 Belgium is one of the largest European exporters of trees, plants and flowers.
 Belgian exporters not only provide high-quality ornamental plants, but also guarantee personal service, excellent professional skill and enormous flexibility, also in the wholesale trade.
 The companies are often still family-run, where the second or third generation is currently taking its place.
 Family businesses have a typical company culture, where both the management and workers are proud of their products.
 That high degree of involvement ensures that you can count on the best quality and service.

 Easy transport of ornamental plants inside and outside Europe

 Flanders has a unique network of transport possibilities thanks to extensive rail, road, inland shipping and air infrastructure and furthermore enjoys a central location in Europe.
-Every year, Flanders exports around 540 million euros worth of plants and flowers and, largely thanks to its central location in Europe, it plays an important role in the trade.
+Every year, Belgium exports around 630 million euros worth of plants and flowers and, largely thanks to its central location in Europe, it plays an important role in the trade.

 France, the Netherlands and the United Kingdom are its main trading partners.

 The development of new varieties is crucial to continuing to meet the market’s wishes.
 That is why Belgian horticulturalists are constantly looking for novelties, through their own selections or via their suppliers.
 There is also collaboration with the ILVO research institute, that together with the tree nursery sector develops, produces and introduces new plants of excellent quality.
 Key terms in this are virus-free and true to species.

 Azalea from Ghent and Flemish bay plant: recognised as European regional products